-(Prerequisite: Successful completion of Spanish 1 with a minimum 86% average)
+Prerequisite: Successful completion of Spanish 1

 Level 2 stresses the continued use of the spoken language in the classroom.
 Students will continue grammar studies related to development of aural, oral, reading, and writing skills.
 Culture will be presented as an integral part of the course.
 Emphasis will be placed on the benefits of language study, both in the social and the business world.
 Evaluation will be based on oral participation, completion of homework assignments, projects, quizzes, and chapter test scores.
 Self-motivation and self-discipline are important for a successful language study.